 Another appetizer which we ordered was crispy rice crackers with a sweet, sour and spicy paste.

-The pandan chicken was good.
+The pandan chicken was delicious.
 The nicely browned chicken was well cooked and juicy.

 Another deep fried starter were prawn paste cakes.
 I think they would have made pretty good bar snacks and certainly did their part in keeping our mouths busy while waiting for the other dishes to be served.
 What I appreciated about them were that none of the fried stuff we had were overly greasy.